jethrolarson/proposal-types-as-comments/README.md

 # ECMAScript proposal: Types as Comments

+## _NOTE: This is a fork of https://github.com/giltayar/proposal-types-as-comments but I haven't updated all files.
+I'm just exploring alternate syntax for types._

 This proposal aims to enable developers to add type annotations to their JavaScript code, allowing those annotations to be checked by a type checker that is _external to JavaScript_.
 At runtime, a JavaScript engine ignores them, treating the types as comments.